We Advise Comprehensively

 - Preparation and facilitation of nomination and validation conferences

-- Guidance on confidentiality, communication, and governance throughout the process
+- Consulting on confidentiality, communication, and governance aspects throughout the process

-- Process architecture: Defined steps and realistic timelines
+- Process architecture: Definition of process steps and creation of a realistic timeline

-- Documentation: Transparent and audit-proof records of the entire process
+- Documentation: Audit-proof and transparent recording of the entire selection process

 Supervisory Board Self-Evaluation